MelodyJIN-Y/Liveability-of-Melbourne/README.md

 ## Usage

 ### System deployment
+We use Ansible and Docker to configure and deploy the system.
+The foder `Ansible` contains all the deployment files.
 The entire system can be deployed with one single playbook `entire_process.yaml` and the file `run-entire-process.sh`

 We also provide a step-by-step version to deploy the system for testing and illustration purpose.
 The `deployment-intermediate-step` folder contains breakdown steps to configure and deploy the system.
 We use dynamic inventory methods in the depoloyment thus no inventory files are provided.
 We need to run dynamic inventory in each intermediate deployment step to get the ip and group inforamtion.
 * #### Option1: one-step deployment